istio/istio.io/_docs/concepts/traffic-management/request-routing.md

 services, while providing other benefits as well (see [Mixer]({{home}}/docs/concepts/policy-and-control/mixer.html)).
-Routing rules allow Envoy to select a version based on criterion such as headers, tags associated with source/destination, and/or by weights assigned to each version.
+Routing rules allow Envoy to select a version based on criteria such as headers, tags associated with source/destination, and/or by weights assigned to each version.

 Istio also provides load balancing for traffic to multiple instances of